 What Nick Has to Say

-So, calling the language formalery known as Serbo-Croatian by the right name each time with aggravating whoever you’re talking to has become a bit of a nightmare as Nick Semwogerere explains.
+So, calling the language formerly known as Serbo-Croatian by the right name each time without aggravating whoever you’re talking to has become a bit of a nightmare, as Nick Semwogerere explains.

 He’s a British musician and teacher and considers Sarajevo his second home.